 Palo Duro Canyon was formed millions of years ago by water, wind erosion.
 Water erosion over the millennia has shaped the canyon's geological formations.
 Palo Duro Canyon is part of the Caprock Escarpment and it is 800 feet deep and has over 30,000 acres and 15,000 miles for hiking, biking trails.
 Palo Duro Canyon was formed by water erosion from the Red River.
 The water deepens the canyon by moving sediment downstream.
 Wind and water erosion which gradually widen the canyon.
 Now I can say when it come to wind this whole area of the Texas Panhandle was windy the whole time we were in the area so this is not a shock.
 Most of the terrain in the panhandle is very flat and as you drive up to the state park you start to see some major changes in the landscape from flat to big wide gullies until you get into the park.
 There you can see for a good distance across the vast area of the canyons with peak and valleys.
 Palo Duro Canyon is the second largest canyon in the United States with the largest being the Grand Canyon in Arizona.
 Another Texas jewel in the rough!

-Included are photos from the overlook, the amphitheater, the trading post, and other views of the park.
+Included are photos of palo duro canyon from the overlook, the amphitheater, the trading post, and other views of the park.